30+ Streaming Services50+ Countries30+ Platform Guides

 July–August (Paramount+): Summer blockbuster films from Paramount Pictures hit the platform within 45 days of theatrical release.
 Yellowstone universe content, Star Trek series, and Tulsa King typically drop summer episodes.
 Cost: $12.99/month x 2 = $25.98.

-September–October (Peacock): NFL Sunday Night Football begins in September, making Peacock essential for football fans.
+September–October (Peacock): NFL Sunday Night Football begins in September, making Peacock a must-have for football fans.
 The Premier League and other NBC Sports properties drive additional value.
 Peacock also carries The Office exclusively.
 Cost: $13.99/month x 2 = $27.98.
 Pro tip: Walmart+ ($12.95/month) includes Peacock Premium at no extra cost.

 November–December (Paramount+): Holiday tentpole films, Black Friday deals (historically 50-80% off annual plans), and end-of-year content drops.
 If you grabbed a Black Friday deal, lock in the annual plan and skip rotating back to Paramount+ until it expires.
 Cost: $12.99/month x 2 = $25.98 (or ~$30 for a discounted annual plan).